CamdenClark/flyboy/README.md

 where you put the values for `AZURE_OPENAI_GPT4_URL` and `AZURE_OPENAI_GPT4_KEY` in the environment.

-If you want to be able to switch urls based on model, you should make some lua functions in your init.lua that are bound to re-call setup with the updated url and api key.
+If you want to be able to switch URLs based on model, you should make some lua functions in your init.lua that are bound to re-call setup with the updated URL and API key.

 ## Development